Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 - Canon Foreigner: He never appeared in the comics.

-- One Steve Limit: Averted: There are two other Paul's in The Walking Dead TV universe: one at Woodbury, and the other a minor character in the Dead Reckoning flash game.
+- One Steve Limit: Averted: There are three other Pauls in The Walking Dead TV universe: one at Woodbury, a minor character in the Dead Reckoning flash game, and finally, and most importantly, Paul "Jesus" Rovia, the Number Two guy at the Hilltop.

 - The Promise: Like all members of their group, he swore an oath upon joining that "One lives.
 All live."
 When he discovers that Karina killed herself when she thought he was dead instead of living up to the oath, he is disappointed and angry, but swears to live up to it himself and takes walker!Karina with him.